Luanjie-Dong/Luanjie-Dong/README.md

 ## GitHub Projects

+1. **CrowdSight --> Ellipsis X HST Tech Series Hackathon 2024**
+   *September 2024*
+   - Developed a real-time crowd density analysis system using computer vision and TensorFlow, winning 2nd place.

-- **GeePeeTee --> Nomura TRAILBLAZER AI Challenge 2024**
+2. **GeePeeTee --> Nomura TRAILBLAZER AI Challenge 2024**
    *July 2024*
    - Secured 2nd place out of 100 teams with the project ESGeePeeTee, an ESG analysis tool using real-time news data and advanced machine learning techniques to predict ESG scores.

-- **CrowdSight --> Ellipsis X HST Tech Series Hackathon 2024**
-  *September 2024*
-  - Developed a real-time crowd density analysis system using computer vision and TensorFlow, winning 2nd place.

-- **NUS Rightship Hackathon 2024**
-  - Analyzed and visualized GHG emissions data using GeoPandas and Pandas, contributing to a baseline assessment of emissions at Pasir Panjang Terminal.

-- **Cyclistic Bike-share Analysis Case Study**
+3. **Cyclistic Bike-share Analysis Case Study**
    *June 2024*
    - Cleaned and analyzed 12 months of historical trip data using MySQL to identify bike usage patterns and increase memberships.
    - Utilized Tableau to develop visualizations and provide strategic recommendations for fleet optimization and seasonal promotions.

-- **Module Bidding Analysis**
+4. **Module Bidding Analysis**
    *June 2024*
    - Conducted a comprehensive analysis of university module bidding prices using R, revealing key trends and patterns through data visualization with ggplot2 and dplyr.

+5. **NUS Rightship Hackathon 2024**
+   *January 2024*
+   - Analyzed and visualized GHG emissions data using GeoPandas and Pandas, contributing to a baseline assessment of emissions at Pasir Panjang Terminal.
+   -
 ## Education

 - **Bachelor of Science in Information Systems**